 - paradigm shifts in food processing,

-- the creation of synthetic fertilisers made from fossil fuels, and
+- the creation of synthetic fertilisers made from fossil fuels and

 - the introduction of artificial flavourings, colourings, and sweeteners that compensate for the lack of flavour associated with the lack of nutrients in processed foods.

-As you will see, the long-term data shows that our intake of micronutrients and macronutrients has shifted substantially, and not for the better.
+As you will see, the long-term data shows that our intake of micronutrients and macronutrients has shifted substantially, not for the better.
 We can attribute these changes to farming techniques that maximise production, government subsidies, innovation in flavour technologies, and the widespread use of artificial sweeteners that makes processed foods hyperpalatable.

 Humans have created innovative technologies to get more food with less effort for as long as we have been around.
 Around ten thousand years ago, we domesticated grains, which created greater food security and allowed us to settle down and build cities rather than move around in search of new food.